-SECTION 106 CONSTRUCTION DOCUMENTS
+SECTION 107 SUBMITTAL DOCUMENTS

 106.1 Submittal documents.
 Construction documents, a statement of special inspections and other data shall be submitted in one or more sets with each application for a permit.
-The construction documents shall be prepared by a design professional where required by the statutes.
-Where special conditions exist, the building official is authorized to require additional construction documents to be prepared by a design professional.
+The construction documents shall be prepared by a design professional where required by Chapter 471, Florida Statutes or Chapter 481, Florida Statutes Where special conditions exist, the building official is authorized to require additional construction documents to be prepared by a design professional.